-Andrew Jackson The Indian Removal Act of 1830 A National Disgrace
+Andrew Jackson and the Indian Removal Act of 1830, a National Disgrace

 Andrew Jackson Is Elected President